-Like CoastalDEM v2.1, CoastalDEM v3.0 uses a large convolutional neural network architecture [36] to predict errors present in other global DEM(s), using a number of global datasets as inputs.
-CNNs are specifically designed for and are widely used in tasks involving imagery, making them a good fit for the raster datasets used here. n artificial neural network to predict errors present in another global DEM (here, NASADEM), using a number of global datasets as inputs.
+Like CoastalDEM v2.1, CoastalDEM v3.0 uses a large convolutional neural network architecture [37] to predict errors present in other global DEM(s), using a number of global datasets as inputs.
+CNNs are specifically designed for and are widely used in tasks involving imagery, making them a good fit for the raster datasets used here.
 These inputs include elevation, population density, and vegetation density and height metrics.
 In total, CoastalDEM v3.0 ingests 10 independent input datasets to feed the model, compared to CoastalDEM v2.1's seven datasets.